Cray-HPE/docs-csm/install/deploy_non-compute_nodes.md

 ### 2.4 Run Ceph Latency Repair Script

 Ceph can begin to exhibit latency over time unless OSDs are restarted and some OSD memory settings are changed.
-It is recommended to run the `/usr/share/doc/csm/scripts/repair-ceph-latency.sh` script at [Known Issue: Ceph OSD latency](../troubleshooting/known_issues/ceph_osd_latency.md).
+It is mandatory to run the `/usr/share/doc/csm/scripts/repair-ceph-latency.sh` script at [Known Issue: Ceph OSD latency](../troubleshooting/known_issues/ceph_osd_latency.md) in order to prevent a Ceph latency condition from occurring.

 ### 2.5 Check LVM on Kubernetes NCNs